NatureNai/legofinalproject/README.md

 This is a great artificial intelligence exercise.
 What is next for me includes finding a program that will support TensorFlow so that I can teach the machine learning raspberry pi cameras to detect my face.
-I want to help destroy the narrative that AI cannot detect faces of people of color that well.
+I want to help destroy the narrative that AI facial recognition cannot detect faces of people of color that well.

 I sincerely enjoy this project and will continue to work on it in my spare time.
 This is work is what I am passionate about.
 Thank you for this opportunity.